jame25/Piper-Read/README.md

 Keywords found in the **ignore.dict** file are skipped over.

-If a keyword in the **banned.dict** file is detected, the entire sentence is skipped.
+If a keyword in the **banned.dict** file is detected, the entire line is skipped.

 ## Support: